中文 |

 Unlike Earth, Mars lacks a protective magnetic field and has a very thin atmosphere, making its surface particularly vulnerable to high-energy particles and secondary particles.
 Therefore, studying the impact of SEP events on Mars is crucial for radiation protection in future Mars exploration missions.

-In November 2021, China's Tianwen-1 orbiter entered its science mission orbit around Mars.
+In November 2021, China’s Tianwen-1 orbiter entered its science mission orbit around Mars.
 Its Mars Energy Particle Analyzer (MEPA) began measuring particle flux.
-With a wide energy measuring range of 2–100 MeV, MEPA significantly enhances the capability to monitor high-energy protons in Martian space, providing critical data for this study.
+With the capacity to measure the wide energy range from 2–100 MeV, MEPA significantly enhances the capability to monitor high-energy protons in Martian space, providing critical data for this study.

-On February 15, 2022, MEPA recorded a SEP event with exceptionally high intensity and energy.
-The event was simultaneously detected by the European Space Agency's Trace Gas Orbiter (TGO), NASA's Mars Atmosphere and Volatile Evolution Orbiter (MAVEN), and the Curiosity rover on Mars' surface.
-This is the first SEP event observed by so many different radiation and particle detectors at Mars.
+On Feb.
+15, 2022, MEPA recorded a SEP event with exceptionally high intensity and energy.
+The event was simultaneously detected by the European Space Agency’s Trace Gas Orbiter (TGO), NASA’s Mars Atmosphere and Volatile Evolution Orbiter (MAVEN), and the Curiosity rover on the Martian surface.
+This is the first SEP event observed by so many different radiation and particle detectors involving Mars.

 By fitting the observed and derived fluxes at different energies, researchers successfully constructed the complete proton energy spectrum of the SEP event, spanning from 1 to 1000 MeV.